Lupus Erythematosus, Systemic (SLE)

 - Multisystem autoimmune inflammatory disorder with variable presentation, disease course, and prognosis

-- Can manifest in any organ system, especially dermatologic, renal, hematologic, musculoskeletal, and cardiovascular
+- Can manifest in any organ system, especially dermatologic, renal, hematologic, musculoskeletal, cardiovascular

 - Synonyms: lupus, systemic lupus erythematosus (SLE)